yiisoft/yii2/docs/guide/runtime-routing.md

 ### Default Route <a name="default-route"></a>

 When a request is parsed into an empty route, the so-called *default route* will be used, instead.
 By default, the default route is `site/index`,  which refers to the `index` action of the `site` controller.
-You may customize customize it by configuring the [[yii\web\Application::defaultRoute|defaultRoute]] property of the application in the application configuration like the following:
+You may customize it by configuring the [[yii\web\Application::defaultRoute|defaultRoute]] property of the application in the application configuration like the following: